oasis-tcs/idpf-specification/idpf_specification.md

 For both queue models, the write descriptor holds some packet metadata fields delivered from the Device processing pipeline and some DMA related fields.
-For the “out of order, split queue” model, the write back descriptor also holds the completion queue "generation" bit and the buffer queue identifier (buffer queue identifier within the buffer queue group).
+For the “out of order split queue” model, the write back descriptor also holds the completion queue "generation" bit and the buffer queue identifier (buffer queue identifier within the buffer queue group).